HTTP (Hyper-Text Transfer Protocol) is the protocol used in every process on the World Wide Web or WWW.

 History

 Netscape Communications created HTTPS for the Netscape Navigator browser in 1994.
-It was originally used only for SSL encryption, but it was not used under TLS.
+It was initially used only for SSL encryption, but it was not used under TLS.
 HTTPS was adopted as a web standard with the release of RFC 2818 in May 2000.

 Technical Specifications

-It uses SSL/TLS-based encryption to create an encrypted channel, which is more suitable for more sensitive information traffic than the HTTP (encryption level depends on the remote server and the browser used by the client).
+It uses SSL/TLS-based encryption to create an encrypted channel, which is more suitable for more sensitive information traffic than HTTP (the encryption level depends on the remote server and the browser used by the client).

-This ensures that sensitive information (normally users and passwords) cannot be used by an attacker who successfully blocks the data transfer of the connection since all that will be achieved will be an encrypted stream of data that cannot be decrypted.
+This ensures that sensitive information (commonly users and passwords) cannot be used by an attacker who successfully blocks the data transfer of the connection since all that will be achieved will be an encrypted stream of data that cannot be decrypted.

 The standard port for this protocol is 443.